FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/validate-nexus-files-other-tools.md

 !!! info "This is a how-to guide for using different tools to validate NeXus files.
 If you want to learn more about how validation is done in `pynxtools`, please visit the [explanation](../../learn/pynxtools/nexus-validation.md) or [how-to](../../learn/pynxtools/nexus-validation.md) pages."

-??? danger "This part of the documentation is talking about external tools that are subject to change.
+??? danger "This part of the documentation is talking about external tools (i.e., not tools not maintained by FAIRmat) that are subject to change.
 If these tools do change, you may find outdated information here.
 We do not take any responsibility for these software tools and for any issues arising from installation/usage."

 In this how-to guide, we will learn how to use different software tools to validate existing NeXus files.
 Specifically, we want to use tools to validate NeXus files against a given set of NeXus definitions.
 This can be the official version of the NeXus definitions or a different version used for local development.
 Here, we will work with two different versions of the definitions.